ananthrishna/ananthrishna.github.io/_pages/about.md

 My name is Anantha Krishnan, I got my bachelor’s and master’s dual degree from the Indian Institute of Science Education and Research Thiruvananthapuram with strong expertise in Quantum Information Theory and Machine Learning.
 I am currently working as a Research Student with Prof.Anil Shaji, complementing both analytical techniques & machine learning towards understanding Quantum Network Nonlocality.

-I aspire to understand nonclassical correlations of quantum systems, ultimately seeking a measure using theoretical physics & machine learning.
+I aspire to understand quantum systems and their correlations that makes them so special, I am experienced and I enjoy complementing theoretical physics & machine learning in my research.

 I am interested in the Quantum causal structure approaches to study these correlations, and I have been studying the special case of Quantum Causal Networks, making use of LHV-Neural networks as a witness for non-classical correlations.